microsoft/aitour-building-copilots-with-copilot-studio/session-delivery-resources/README.md

 ## How To Use

-The following resources are intended for a presenter to learn and deliver the Build your own Agents with ​ Microsoft Copilot Studio workshop
+The following resources are intended for a presenter to learn and deliver the Build and extend agents with ​ Microsoft Copilot Studio workshop

 Prior to delivering the workshop please: